SAP/ui5-webcomponents/docs/Public Module Imports.md

 For a complete list of the icons in the `SAP-icons-TNT` collection, click [here](https://openui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons-TNT).

-### 2. All icons
+### 2. All Icons

 To import all icons, use:

 `import "@ui5/webcomponents-icons-tnt/dist/AllIcons.js";`

-*Note: if you use an icon which you did not import individually, the JSON, containing all icons definitions, will be fetched.*
+*Note: If you use an icon which you did not import individually, the JSON containing all icons definitions will be fetched.*

 ### 3. Assets

-Currently, the `icons-tnt` package assets file does not provide any assets, but still it's recommended to import it to be future proof:
+Currently, the `icons-tnt` package assets file does not provide any assets, but still it's recommended to import it to be future-proof:

 `import "@ui5/webcomponents-icons/dist/Assets.js";`

-## Base package (```@ui5/webcomponents-base```)
+## Base Package (```@ui5/webcomponents-base```)

 <a name="base"></a>
-The `base` package provides not only the UI5 Web Components framework, but also some features, relevant to all UI5 Web Components.
+The `base` package provides not only the UI5 Web Components framework, but also some features relevant to all UI5 Web Components.

 ### 1. Theming